These Minted Mushy Peas are the perfect side dish to your fish & chip supper. Green, fresh and zingy, they are free from the top 14 allergens!

 ✋ Be sure to double check all packaging for allergens. ✋

-Start by chopping the onion really finely and crushing the garlic with a garlic press.
-(See tips and tricks below) then fry them gently in a saucepan with some olive oil until they start to soften.
+Step 1: Start by chopping the onion finely and crushing the garlic with a garlic press.
+(See tips and tricks below) then fry them gently in a saucepan on a low heat with some olive oil until they start to soften.

-Meanwhile, while the onion and garlic are cooking, boil the peas in a separate saucepan in some water for 3 minutes then drain into a sieve or colander.
+Step 2: While the onion and garlic are cooking, boil the peas in a separate saucepan in some water for 3 minutes then drain them into a sieve or colander.

-Add the cooked peas to the saucepan with the onion and garlic and add the fresh mint.
+Step 4: Add the cooked peas to the saucepan with the onion and garlic, then sprinkle in the chopped mint.

-Mash with a potato masher until most of the peas are crushed.
-You want to leave some whole ones for texture.
+Step 5: Mash the pea mixture with a potato masher until most of the peas are crushed.
+If you like a bit of texture, leave some whole ones.

-Add a squeeze of lemon, then season with salt and freshly ground black pepper and stir.
+Step 6: Add a squeeze of lemon, then season with salt and freshly ground black pepper before serving.

 (If you are cooking for small children you may wish to leave out the seasoning)